evolutek/cellaserv3/README.md

 ## TODO

-* P0 cellaserv: clean the web directory, only keep the REST interface and minimalistic html interface
 * P1 cellaservctl: add logs command
 * P1 client: prometheus monitoring in the go client
 * P1 use errors.Wrapf